 Kathleen Vaughan works in arts, culture and education via entwined practices as a visual artist in mixed media, educator in communities and schools, and consultant and writer in broadcasting and cultural policy.
 Her work has been shown in galleries and museums in Canada and the Netherlands, and has been published in journals and book collections.
 Building on her undergraduate studies in English Literature and Art History (U of T) and Painting and Drawing (OCAD), Kathleen pursued an MFA in Studio Arts at Concordia before deepening her exploration of art as a mode of knowing with a PhD in Education (York University).
-A native Montrealer, Kathleen lived and worked in Toronto for two decades before returning to Montreal in 2008 to take up the position of Assistant Professor of Art Education at Concordia.
+A native Montrealer, Kathleen lived and worked in Toronto for two decades before returning to Montreal in 2008 to take up her position at Concordia, where she is Associate Professor of Art Education.

 Kathleen's interdisciplinary research explores the notion of 'home' -- how one finds and re-finds a home -- and belonging, with specific reference to the city, walking and the map.
 Her work takes up the meanings of her neighbourhood of Pointe-Saint-Charles in particular and of Montreal in general.
 Linking her own creative practice with community art education, Kathleen is developing research projects that explore collaborative mapping via textiles and photography, and the possibilities of interlinked art-making and storytelling practices.
 This participatory stream of her work aims to demystify creative practice as well as celebrate the achievement of others and the potential of arts engagement for self-knowledge, community-building, and social change.